bricktoast/bricktoast.github.io/about.md

   <a href="#faq" class="skip-link">Skip to FAQ</a>
 </div>

 I was born with life-threatening allergies so severe that several doctors have called me the worst case they’ve encountered.
 From birth, I was allergic to peanuts, tree nuts, dairy, eggs, wheat, soy, fish, shellfish, and countless other substances—some I can’t even remember now.
-Physical contact with these allergens often led to severe anaphylactic reactions, which, in infancy, were not only frightening but life-threatening.
+Contact with these allergens often led to severe and life-threatening anaphylactic reactions.

 In the early 2000s, food allergies were rarely taken seriously.
 They were often the butt of jokes on TV shows, dismissed by adults, or trivialized as quirks of “weird, nerdy kids.”
 Many people around me simply did not believe I was truly allergic.
 As a result, I spent the first five years of my life essentially quarantined.
 Being out of my parents’ sight was not an option; a simple touch from another child who had eaten a PB&J could have been fatal.